 China's emergence as a great economic power has induced an epochal shift in patterns of world trade.
-Simultaneously, it has toppled much of the received empirical wisdom about how labor markets adjust to trade shocks.
-Alongside its heralded consumer benefits, trade has both significant distributional costs, which theory has long recognized, and substantial adjustment costs, which the literature has tended to downplay.
-These adjustment costs mean that trade impacts are most visible not in national-level outcomes for broad skill types, as canonical theory would suggest, but in the local labor markets in which the industries most exposed to foreign competition are concentrated.
-Adjustment in local labor markets is remarkably slow, with wages and local labor-force participation rates remaining depressed, local unemployment rates remaining elevated, and public transfer benefits take-up rising across a spectrum of programs for at least a full decade after trade shocks commence.
-Within impacted localities, workers most affected by rising trade exposure are those initially employed in firms that compete most directly with China.
-Exposed workers experience greater job churning and reduced lifetime income, with the largest adverse effects among initially low earners.
-Recent literature also addresses the aggregation of local-level impacts of trade shocks into national-level outcomes.
-Employment has fallen in U.S. industries more exposed to import competition, as expected.
-So too has overall employment in the local labor markets in which these industries were concentrated.
-Offsetting employment gains in non-tradables, export-oriented tradables, or imported-input-using industries have yet to materialize.
+Simultaneously, it has challenged much of the received empirical wisdom about how labor markets adjust to trade shocks.
+Alongside the heralded consumer benefits of expanded trade are substantial adjustment costs and distributional consequences.
+These impacts are most visible in the local labor markets in which the industries exposed to foreign competition are concentrated.
+Adjustment in local labor markets is remarkably slow, with wages and labor-force participation rates remaining depressed and unemployment rates remaining elevated for at least a full decade after the China trade shock commences.
+Exposed workers experience greater job churning and reduced lifetime income.
+At the national level, employment has fallen in U.S. industries more exposed to import competition, as expected, but offsetting employment gains in other industries have yet to materialize.
 Better understanding when and where trade is costly, and how and why it may be beneficial, are key items on the research agenda for trade and labor economists.

-\Autor: MIT Department of Economics, 40 Ames Street, Cambridge, MA 02142, and NBER (dautor@mit.edu).
+^{}Autor: MIT Department of Economics, 40 Ames Street, Cambridge, MA 02142, and NBER (dautor@mit.edu).
 Dorn: Department of Economics, University of Zurich, Schoenberggasse 1, CH-8001 Zurich, and CEPR (david.dorn@econ.uzh.ch).
 Hanson: GPS 0519, University of California, San Diego, 9500 Gilman Drive La Jolla, CA 92093-0519 and NBER (gohanson@ucsd.edu).